 - Great way to modify or spice up normal routine

-Keep in mind the ability to swim is not required.
-All you really need is a decent swim suit (still searching for one….), motivation (the water is between 78-80 degrees, so there’s no balking when the time comes to jump in!), and dedication to caring about your body.
+Keep in mind the ability to swim is not required for water aerobics.
+All you really need is a decent swim suit, motivation (the water in the pool at East High is between 78-80 degrees, so there’s no balking when the time comes to jump in!), and dedication to caring about your body.

 It’s Fun to Splash About!

 Engaging in continuous exercise and being physically fit is incredibly important during any rehabilitation.
 If you are recovering from an injury, be sure to exercise everyday.
-I’m happy to help motivate my clients to exercise!
+I’m happy to help motivate others to exercise!